-As a business owner, maybe you don’t have a high-flying budget to pay for pricey stock photos for your business, but need not worry.
-The list below provides the gamut of royalty-free image websites for both personal and commercial use.
-First, we start with some basic definitions.
+Like many small business owners, you may not have a high-flying budget to pay for pricey stock photos for your business.
+But you need not worry—the list below provides the gamut of royalty-free image websites for both personal and commercial use.
+First, let’s start with some basic definitions.

 Understanding Common Royalty-Free Images Terms

 Fact: Compelling images garner more clicks.

 - Royalty-Free: The right to use intellectual property without having to pay royalties or license fees.
 While this varies depending on the source, “royalty-free” means you don’t have to fork over money to use the image.

 - Creative Commons: This is when an artist waives their rights to their work, so it can be used for the common good by others.
 Different levels of creative commons exist.
 Ensure you read the terms of the specific images, graphics, videos, written material and other forms of content before publishing.

 - Public Domain: Any material created in the United States before 1923, as well as any non-classified images taken by federal, state and local government, are part of the public domain.

 - Attribution: This is when the creator or photo-sharing website requires you to credit the author.
 This varies by site and photographer.

 - Commercial Use: The right to use royalty-free images for any business venture.

 - Membership: A sign-up is required to access royalty-free images.